The Bachelor (Australian TV series): Criticism

 The show has been subjected to allegations of sexism, in relation to its hyper-sexualised and stereotypical portrayal of women.
 This feminist reading of the show has prompted an ironic following, which has also manifested online through humorous columns and episode reviews.

 Spin-offs

 On 14 November 2014, it was announced that Network Ten had commissioned the spin-off series The Bachelorette Australia.
 It was revealed that Network Ten were exploring launching local adaptations of some of the Bachelor spin-off programs including After the Rose, Bachelor Pad.
 In October 2017, Network Ten officially confirmed that a local adaptation of Bachelor in Paradise Australia will go into production and the first season premiered in 2018.

+In 2025, a series spin off aired based on an elder Australian bachelor, and although the series falls under The Bachelor banner, it did not air on Network 10, instead it aired on Nine Network and was produced by Warner Bros.
+International Television Production Australia.

 Broadcast

 In New Zealand, The Bachelor airs on Bravo TV under the title The Bachelor Australia.